 - In a large bowl, combine the mayonnaise, lemon juice, mustard, garlic powder and pepper.
 Stir in tuna and artichokes.

 - Arrange spinach over bread; top with tuna mixture, tomatoes and cheese.
-Broil 1-2 minutes longer or until cheese is melted.
+Broil for 1-2 minutes or until cheese is melted.
 Cut into six slices.
 Yield: 6 servings.

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.